wtarr/Thesis/README.md

  -    |         |  /                /
  - p3 |,,,,,,,,,| /p2              /z+

- Beginning to convert to TypeScript
+ Beginning to convert to TypeScript.